 One very effective strategy in noise cases to demonstrate in court just exactly what the complaining party hears.
-We can record the sound at the listener's location (just above their pillow, at 1 AM, for instance) and simultaneously measure its level and frequency response.
+We can record the sound at the listener's location (just above their pillow, at 1 AM, for instance) and simultaneously measure its level and See Al Fierstein in action [VIDEO]: Testimony and sound level demonstration at the State Liquor Authority frequency response.
 This information allows us to accurately recreate the sound in court with a portable sound system.
 We pioneered this system years ago and have more experience in sound recording than any other consultant in New York.

 We can make computer charts to prove that annoying noises are serious problems.
 A picture is sometimes worth a thousand words.